marktao23/rock-paper-scissors/README.md

-# Mark Tao coding exercise: rock paper scissors
+# Coding Sample 2: rock paper scissors

 ## Design Spec

-As stated in the instructions, the goal of this exercise is to write a class (implementing object-oriented principles) in which N players play rock paper scissors.
+The goal of this exercise is to write a class (implementing object-oriented principles) in which N players play rock paper scissors.
 No less than 2 and no more than 10 players play at a time.

 Number of players are randomly selected, and are removed from a hashtable data structure as they lose the game.
 Their moves are also randomly decided.
 The rules are as follows:
     * Scissors beats Paper